jdamore/unifest/README.md

 * UQ Presentation UniFest project example.
 * Contains a very simple website and its Ansible configuration.
-* Requires Ansible and Java.
+* Requires Ansible, Boto and Java.
 * Developed on MacOSX 10.9.5.

 ## Get Started